EthanYixuanMi/Ollama-Windows-Installer/README.md

 This tool streamlines the whole process via a GUI and lets you:
 - Choose language and model storage path
+- Install Ollama either from the official website or a local setup file
 - Pull models with one click
 - Monitor download status interactively